Moving Up! Our Newest Home Kit is a 2-Story Carriage House

 Full specifications and pricing will be available on our website soon.
 While the standard configuration includes a garage door on the first floor, we are always willing to work with buyers to design custom designs.

-Uses for the Carriage House model
+Uses for the two-story home kit

 We expect that most Carriage House buyers will choose this model for practical reasons: they want a garage to store cars or tools, plus auxiliary living or storage space.
 However, we envision lots of other uses when local code and zoning laws allow, including: